zhaoren91/zhaoren.github.io/_pages/activities.md

 * Guest editor for special issue of <a href="https://www.embs.org/jbhi/special-issues-page/trustworthy-and-collaborative-ai-for-personalised-healthcare-through-edge-of-things/" target="_blank">"Trustworthy and Collaborative AI for Personalised Healthcare Through Edge-of-Things"</a> on the IEEE Journal of Biomedical and Health Informatics.

+# Chairs
+* Session chair: AI security and privacy in speech and audio processing, ICASSP, Rhodes, Greece, 2023.

 # Program Committees
 * Program committee member of the 25th ACM International Conference on Multimodal Interaction (ICMI), Paris, France, 2023.
 * Program committee member of the 37th AAAI Conference on Artificial Intelligence, 2022.